SillyDev2026/NanoNum/README.md

 local NanoNum = require(path.To.NanoNum)
 ```

-The module table is named `NanoNum` internally and externally.
+The module table is named `NanoNum`.

 ---